strayMat/causal-ml-course/slides/event_studies.typ

   - Iter until convergence to a (local) maximum of likelihood.
 ]

+#slide[
-#slide(title: "Modern state space models")[
+  = Modern state space models

-  === Long Short Term Memory (LSTM) networks @graves2012long A type of Recurrent Neural Network (RNN) that can learn long-term dependencies.
+  === Long Short Term Memory (LSTM) networks
+  A type of Recurrent Neural Network (RNN) that can learn long-term dependencies @graves2012long.

   It was state of the art for language tasks before transformers.

   It is notably hard to train due to vanishing gradient through the time dimension.

-  === Mamba @gu2023mamba
+  === Mamba
-  A recent proposition to mitigate one of the main limitations of the transformer architecture: high complexity relative to the length of the sequence.
+  A recent proposition to mitigate one of the main limitations of the transformer architecture: high complexity relative to the length of the sequence @gu2023mamba.

   Good blog-style introduction in @Ayonrinde2024mamba.
 ]

+#slide[
-#slide(title: "Example of ITS with ARIMA: the French antibiotics campaign of 2002-2007")[
+  = Example of ITS with ARIMA: the French antibiotics campaign of 2002-2007 == Context
-  == Context

   In 2001, compared to the European Union countries, France was a country where: